dynamsoft-docs/document-normalizer-docs/programming/android/samples/index.md

 Most of the Dynamsoft Document Normalizer mobile samples are designed for video document normalizing.
 Dynamsoft Camera Enhancer (DCE) is applied to the video document scanning samples.
 The following features in the samples are powered by DCE:

-- Capture video frame for quadrilateral area detecting.
+- Capture video frames for quadrilateral area detecting.
 - Create a `Camera View` for displaying the video streaming and highlighting the real-time detected quadrilaterals.
 - Create an `Image Editor View` for quadrilateral boundary editing.